Structure formation during phase transitions in strongly interacting matter: Fermion blurring and hot Bose condensation

 We discussed simplified models, like the case of spin $\frac{1}{2}$ fermions (e.g., $N$, or $N$ and $\Delta$) and their antiparticles coupled with the scalar boson ($\sigma$), or with the pion.
 This is, of course, oversimplification.
 In reality nucleons couple with all mesons: $\sigma$, $\pi$, $\omega$, $\rho$, $K$, etc. Also, higher lying baryon resonances, like $\Delta$-isobar, $N^* (1440)$, hyperons, etc., interact with the nucleons, with each other and with mesons.
 Moreover, mesons interact with each other.
 Reference \cite{Voskresensky:2004ux} dubbed such a state the {\em hot hadron porridge}, bearing in mind that the quasiparticle approximation fails and that for $T\gsim m_{\pi}$ the continuum is likely blurred for all relevant hadrons.

-In realistic situation also quark-gluon degrees of freedom are excited for $T\gsim m_{\pi}$.
-In a sense we deal with a quark-hadron duality, when similar effects follow both from the quark-gluon and the hadron descriptions. {{The role of quark-gluon fluctuations rises with increase of the temperature.}} More likely, the system comes to {{a strongly correlated hot hadron-quark-gluon mixed state, representing a hot hadron-quark-gluon porridge.}} Taking into account multiple scattering effects, the number of hadron degrees of freedom is significantly enhanced simulating at least partially the same effects, as from deconfined quarks.
+In realistic situation, also quark-gluon degrees of freedom are excited for $T\gsim m_{\pi}$.
+In a sense we deal with a quark-hadron duality, when similar effects follow both from the quark-gluon and the hadron descriptions. {{The role of quark-gluon fluctuations rises with increase of the temperature.}} More likely, the system comes to {{a strongly correlated hot hadron--quark-gluon mixed state, representing a hot hadron--quark-gluon porridge.}} Taking into account multiple scattering effects, the number of hadron degrees of freedom is significantly enhanced simulating at least partially the same effects, as those from deconfined quarks.
 It is not easy to perform calculations of such a system avoiding the double counting problems.
-Deconfinement, in a standard meaning, as the pure quark-gluon state without hadrons is likely not realized.
+Deconfinement, in a standard meaning, as the purely quark-gluon state without hadrons is likely not realized.